 Tendons are the tough, white, cords that connect muscles to bones, and are the least elastic of the Elastic, Collagen-Based Connective Tissues.
-Government statistics tell us that overuse injuries of the body’s various muscle tendons is a leading reason for doctor visits.
-And although tendon problems are often referred to generically as “tendinitis”, tendinitis is actually an incorrect and outdated term in virtually all cases.
+Are tendon problems common?
+Governmental stats reveal that overuse injuries of muscle tendons are a leading reason people visit the doctor.
+And although your doctor will almost certainly refer to your problems as “tendinitis”, in almost 100% of the cases, it is actually an incorrect and outdated term.

 The American Academy of Orthopedic Surgeons has provided a new classification of tendon injuries….
 In the microtraumatic tendon injury the main histologic features represent a degenerative tendinopathy thought to be due to an hypoxic [diminished oxygen] degenerative process.
 The similarity to the histology [study of the cells] of an acute wound repair with inflammatory cell infiltration as in macrotrauma seems to be absent.
 A new classification of tendon injury called “tendinosis” is now accepted.